Calm, direct, and used to working with people who are running hot.

 My route into therapy isn't the usual one.
 Before training, I spent years in policing and adjacent mental-health work, including violence prevention and crisis response, where the people I sat with were rarely at their best.

-I don’t lead with that, but it shapes how I work.
-It taught me to listen without flinching, to take what someone says at face value, and to stay focused on what’s actually workable rather than what sounds tidy.
-People who’ve been carrying a lot for a long time tend to recognise that quickly.
+That shapes how I work.
+It taught me to listen without flinching, to take what someone says at face value, and to stay focused on what's actually workable rather than what sounds tidy.
+People who've been carrying a lot for a long time tend to recognise that quickly.

 Want to find out if it's a fit?